Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-With render pass in place, modify `createFrameBuffers` and add additional attachments:
+With render pass in place, modify `createFrameBuffers` and add new image views to the list:

 ```c++
 void createFrameBuffers() {